Accessibility settings

 Empty homes

-Empty homes discount is awarded in respect of the property, if the property was registered unoccupied and unfurnished prior to you moving in, you will only receive the remaining period of the maximum six-month period.
+Empty homes discount is awarded in respect of the property.
+If the property was registered unoccupied and unfurnished prior to you moving in, you will only receive the remaining period of the maximum six-month period.

 Empty homes premium

-From 1 April 2020 a property that has been continuously empty and unfurnished for two years or more will be subject to an empty homes premium of 100%.
+From 1 April 2020, a property that has been continuously empty and unfurnished for two years or more will be subject to an empty homes premium of 100%.
 This means that, in addition to the full charge, an extra 100% will be payable.

-If your property has been continuously empty and unfurnished for more than five years the empty homes premium will be 200%.
+If your property has been continuously empty and unfurnished for more than five years, the empty homes premium will be 200%.

 The council has introduced this measure to encourage owners of empty properties to bring them back into use.